Horton is a very pretty little village in South Gower, set on a steep hill that stretches down to the beautiful beach.

 Horton shares the bay with Port Eynon which is located at the Western end.
 Like many Gower villages its roots are mainly agricultural, but Horton also has a long connection with the lifeboat and Methodism.
 In the centre of the bay are two orange buoys that mark the remains of the Prince Ivanhoe.
 The Prince Ivanhoe was used a pleasure craft, but on the 3rd August 1981 it hit something just off the edge of Port Eynon Point.
 The skipper assessed the situation and as they were quickly taking on water, “… the vessel was turned quickly around and came right up onto the beach!”, according to one onlooker.

 Newly converted to an exceptionally high standard.
 Fabulous sea view.
 5 min walk to the sandy beach.
 Sleeps 2 in either a king or twin beds.
 W/machine, dishwasher, double oven, super walk in power shower.
 Sheltered patio area, off road parking.
 Linen & towels provided

-Beautiful, spacious accommodation sleeping 2.
+Beautiful, spacious accommodation, sleeping 2.
 Light & airy.
-Towels & bed linen supplied.
-SMART TV with DVD player.
-An attractive garden with sofa & sea views.
+Quality towels & bed linen supplied.
+SMART TV.
+An attractive garden with garden furniture.
+Sea views from top of garden.
 Five minutes’ walk to Horton / Porteynon beach.
-VIsitors garage.
 WiFi.

 Beautiful barn conversion sleeping up to 5 people in 2 bedrooms (1 double en suite & 1 room with a double and a single bed).
 On the seafront in Horton.
 No smoking or pets.